 Lately I’ve been thinking about just how much of our lives we spend trying to impress someone else — even if we don’t admit it to ourselves.
 Trying to impress your boss.
 Your family.
 Friends.
-Even strangers on social media.
+Even total strangers on social media.

-So where are you in this picture?
+So where are YOU in this picture?
 Is getting the approval of others enough to satisfy your core needs?
 And if your answer is “yes”, how long do you think that will feel ok?
 When does approval seeking get in the way of you finding out who you really are?

 We begin by trying to impress our parents

 From the first moment we make our parents smile and feel the warmth of their hugs, our search for approval begins.
 And later on, when we utter words, take first steps, etc. we find joy in their delight.
 And we want more!